andrewKOwong/mixedconclusions/content/blog/boardgames_part_one.md

  ```

 ## ETL
-This section deals with the conversion of XML data returned from the BGG API into an appropriate format for storage an analysis.
+This section deals with the conversion of XML data returned from the BGG API into an appropriate format for storage and analysis.

 ### Structure of Input XML Data
 Below is an example of a retrieved XML file, formatted for readability (with ellipses indicating abbreviated chunks).
 The root is an `<items>` tag containing many `<item>` tags.
 Each `<item>` has a number of subtags for attributes of the boardgame such as `<name>`, `<yearpublished>`, `<playtime>`, etc. As well, several `<poll>` tags contain data about polls users can vote on, and `<link>` tags contain information to types of data contained in other tables, such as types of boardgame mechanics the game uses, or the publisher of the game.
 A <statistics> tag contains information about BGG user ratings and how many users own the game, have it on their wishlist, etc.